MicrosoftDocs/windows-itpro-docs/windows/keep-secure/remote-credential-guard.md

 The devices must meet the following requirements in order to use Remote Credential Guard:

 - They must use Kerberos authentication.
-- They must be running at least Windows 10, version 1607 or Windows Server 2016 Technical Preview.
+- They must be running at least Windows 10, version 1607 or Windows Server 2016.
 - You are using the Remote Desktop classic Windows app.
 The Remote Desktop Universal Windows Platform app won't work.

-## Turn on Remote Credential Guard
+## Enable Remote Credential Guard

-You must turn on Remote Credential Guard on the target device by using the registry.
+You must enable Remote Credential Guard on the target device by using the registry.

 1. Open Registry Editor.
 2. Enable Remote Credential Guard: